hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-testnet-node.md

 ## Step 1: Initial setup

-In order to run the testnet node, you must download the Docker images and create a directory structure to hold the persistent data from the services.
+In order to run a testnet node, you must download the Docker images and create a directory structure to hold the persistent data from the services.
 Download and configure the Docker images with the following commands:

 ```sh